 Imbalance And Movement Problems

-You may have a hard time keeping your balance.
+Balance issues may occur, depending on the type of antidepressant.
 Dizziness, lightheadedness, and vertigo may cause you to feel unstable and ready to fall or collapse.
 Movement problems can include akathisia (a feeling of agitation and restlessness), twitches, jerks, tremor, or Parkinsonian movements.

 Sensory disturbances typical with discontinuation syndrome include blurred vision, nerve feelings like your being shocked with electricity, numbness, and paresthesia, which is that pins and needles feeling that comes with pressure on a nerve.